What does a concept artist do?

 The role of the Concept Artist is crucial as their work will be the stylistic building blocks upon which the animation, video game, cartoon, etc are built.
-They interpret a design brief from a client or expand their own original idea by illustrating the key characters and environments of a work.
+They interpret a design brief from a client or expand their own original idea by illustrating the key characters and environments of a project.
 This preliminary artwork will be simple but expressive as it will be developed and expanded further during the development process.

-The responsibilities of a concept artist are:
+Role and responsibilities of a concept artist in film and games: